Attending the Conference

 How to Reserve Lodging & Meals

-RESERVE EARLY!
 The Schoodic Peninsula is a popular destination spot and the Institute fills up rapidly for the summer months.
-Room reservations for the conference will close on June 15 and all unreserved rooms will be made available to the public.
-After that date, lodging for the conference will only be on an “as-available” basis.
+All unreserved room reservations for the conference were opened to the public on June 15.
+After that date, rooms can only be reserved on an “as-available” basis.
 Please refer to information behind the “Lodging & Meals” tab on the top navigation for everything you need to know about their on-site lodging and meal plans.

 If you are staying overnight at Schoodic, please note the following room check-in times and locations.